jonathananolan/timezones/README.md

 [Download This CSV file](https://github.com/jonathananolan/timezones/raw/refs/heads/main/output/iana_past_current_lookup_with_windows_names.csv) to access a mapping of:
 * All ~600 IANA time zones to the 62 'current' iana time zones,
-* All ~600 IANA time zones to the geographically closest time zone from a list of 48 'current significant' time zones where there are more than 200,000 people living. time zones match 'current' time zone for 99.998% of the world's population.
+* All ~600 IANA time zones to the geographically closest time zone from a list of 48 'significant current' time zones where there are more than 200,000 people living.
+Closest signfiicant time zones match current time zone for 99.998% of the world's population.

-All mappings of iana time zones to current iana time zones are accurate as of September 26 2024.

-For each of the iana classes provided (iana_name, current_iana_name, and closest_sig_current), the following columns are available
+For each of the classes provided (iana_name, current_iana_name, and closest_sig_current), the following columns are available
 * iana_name - the name of the city used to denote an area in the iana database
 * standard_abbr - The abbreviation used in this time zone when there is no daylight savings in effect
 * standard_utc_offset - the UTC offset in this time zone when there is no daylight savings in effect